mmifs/team-profile-generator/README.md

 ## Usage

 To use the application, simply type node index.js while in the correct directory within gitbash shell.
-The application will prompt for the required information and the webpage will be created in the output folder.
+The application will prompt for the required information and the webpage will be created in the dist folder.

 ## License